dozjs/doz/documentation/index.md

 ## Component definition
 The method `component` defines an component globally that can be added to any view of the project.
+The tag name must be according to the [W3C specs](https://html.spec.whatwg.org/multipage/custom-elements.html#valid-custom-element-name)

 ```javascript